 For the GOES-16 and GOES-17 data, the computing lat/long is time consuming.
-So the computed coordinate (lat/long) is saved into the NetCDF file to the environment variable MET_TMP_DIR or /tmp if MET_TMP_DIR is not defined.
+The computed coordinate (lat/long) is saved to a temporary NetCDF file, as described in Contributor's Guide Section %s.
 The computing lat/long step can be skipped if the coordinate file is given through the environment variable MET_GEOSTATIONARY_DATA.
 The grid mapping to the target grid is saved to MET_TMP_DIR to save the execution time.
 Once this file is created, the MET_GEOSTATIONARY_DATA is ignored.
 The grid mapping file should be deleted manually in order to apply a new MET_GEOSTATIONARY_DATA environment variable or to re-generate the grid mapping file.
 An example of call point2grid to process GOES-16 AOD data is shown below: